 To introduce you to the range of assessments involved in undergraduate study, you will be assessed by written assignments, a portfolio, a presentation and an exam.
 There is lots of support and advice available and you'll work closely with your personal tutor to get the most out of the year and think about what comes next.

 What are my career prospects?

-On satisfactory completion of the Foundation Year you can progress to an undergraduate degree in the Faculty of Arts.
-We cannot guarantee progression to your first choice of degree but where this is not possible we will do our best to ensure you are offered a suitable alternative.
+On satisfactory completion of the Foundation programme you can progress to an undergraduate degree in the Faculty of Arts.
+We cannot guarantee progression to your first choice of degree but where this is not possible we will do our best to offer a suitable alternative.

-The course is a recognised programme of study that can also be used to apply for relevant degrees at other institutions, or for personal or professional development.
+As part of the programme, you will receive tailored advice from the University's Careers Service.
+The course leads to a Certificate in Higher Education that can also be used to apply for relevant degrees at other institutions, or for personal or professional development.

 Important disclaimer information about our courses.